-Your wages and career path will vary depending on the team and the position you take at PwC.
-But here’s what you generally can expect in terms of salaries from some of the company’s most prominent departments.
+Your wages and career path will vary depending on the team and your position at PwC.
+But here are some example job titles and salaries for two of PwC’s teams.

 PwC’s accounting and finance teams work to determine its strategy and help clients approach their financials through advisory services.
-According to Glassdoor, here are the estimated salaries of the finance and accounting teams:
+According to Glassdoor, these are the estimated salaries for employees with 0-1 year of experience:

 PwC’s consulting team advises clients worldwide — including 84% of Fortune 500 companies — on their business ventures.
-Consulting services run the gamut, from Human Resources transformation to technology and forensics.
-According to Glassdoor, here are the estimated salaries for a career in consulting at PwC:
+Consulting services run the gamut, from human resources transformation to technology and forensics.
+These are the estimated salaries for early career consulting positions at PwC:

 PwC offers an extensive list of benefits that cover most full-time employees.
 While there is some variation depending on your team, position, and time with the company, here are some of the benefits you can generally expect when working at PwC:

-- Work How You Want: PwC offers fully remote, flexible schedules and in-person positions.
-Most employees operate in a hybrid environment, spending one-to-three days a week at their office.
+- Work how you want: PwC offers three ways of working: remote work, hybrid (flex) schedules, and in-person positions.
+Most employees choose a hybrid work environment, spending one-to-three days a week at their office.

-- Time Off: Depending on how long you have been with the company, you can accrue three weeks to a month of vacation on top of the four extended firm holidays.
-PwC offers multiple options for time off for new parents as well.
+- Time off: Depending on how long you’ve been with the company, you can accrue three weeks to a month of vacation on top of the four extended firm holidays.
+PwC offers multiple time off options for new parents as well.

-- Student Loan Paydown: This unique perk helps eligible employees pay down student loan debt.
-Each year, PwC will pay up to $1,200 toward a participating employee’s student loans, for up to $10,000.
+- Student loan paydown: This unique perk helps eligible employees pay down student loan debt.
+Each year, PwC will pay up to $1,200 toward a participating employee’s student loans.

-- Community Volunteering: In 2021, the company invested $209 million into its volunteer program, and workers contributed 612,027 hours to their communities.
+- Community volunteering: In 2022, the company invested $222.5 million into the community, and workers contributed 670,310 hours to their communities.

 How Does the PwC Interview Process Work?

-If you’re unsure about how to go about applying for a position, it can be helpful to look to see how past interviewees applied.
-According to Glassdoor, 51% of applicants submitted online applications and 28% of applicants were recruited on a college campus.
+According to Glassdoor, 53% of applicants submitted online applications and 26% of applicants were recruited on a college campus.
 Employee referrals were the third most popular recruitment method at 9%.

-When asked how their experiences went, 72% of interviewees reported a positive experience, and only 10% reported a negative experience.
-The average difficulty is at 2.9 out of 5 stars, with one considered easy and five considered hard.
+In terms of how their interview experiences went, 72% of interviewees reported a positive experience, and only 9% reported a negative experience.
+The average difficulty rating is 2.9 out of 5 stars.

 Have an upcoming interview with PwC or another company?
-Check out these interview tips and tricks.
+Explore helpful interview tips and tricks.

-- PwC is a prominent professional services company and one of the Big 4 accounting firms.
+- PwC is a prominent professional services company and one of the Big Four accounting firms.

-- On top of career paths in finance, accounting, and consulting, the company also has opportunities for students to get a foot in the door.
+- In addition to career paths in finance, accounting, and consulting, the company also has internship opportunities for students to get a foot in the door.

-- Collaboration is the most frequently — and positively — discussed attribute among PwC employees, while agility is the most commonly negatively discussed attribute.
+- Collaboration is the most frequently — and positively — discussed cultural metric among PwC employees, while agility is the most commonly (and negatively) discussed.

-- Fifty-one percent of interviewees submitted online applications, and 28% of interviewees came from campus recruiting.
+- 51% of interviewees submitted online applications, and 28% of interviewees came from campus recruiting.